Carol Steingart is an AWARD WINNING marine science educator who has been leading intertidal programs for over 25 years.

 Carol holds a bachelor’s degree in Environmental Conservation from the University of New Hampshire.
-She is a Shoals Marine Lab faculty member and a lifetime member of the National Marine Educators Association (NMEA).
-Carol is also the past-president and a long-time board member of the Gulf of Maine Marine Education Association (GOMMEA).
+She is a lifetime member of the National Marine Educators Association and was the 2022 award recipient for marine education excellence.
+Carol is also past-president and lifetime member of the Gulf of Maine Marine Education Association.
 She holds a Maine state license to collect intertidal organisms for educational purposes.

-Whether she is leading private excursions to the shore or bringing horseshoe crabs or intertidal critters to the classroom, birthday parties, camps, or assisted living facilities, kids and grown-ups love Carol’s enthusiastic approach to hands-on learning.
+Whether she is leading excursions to the rocky shore or carting intertidal critters to classrooms, libraries, assisted living facilities, or parties, kids and grown-ups love Carol’s enthusiastic approach to hands-on learning.

 Hands-on learning with live ocean creatures fosters a lasting and heartfelt connection, which then becomes the springboard for advocacy.

 To create unique educational opportunities that connect people of all ages to the natural world of coastal ecosystems, and provide hands-on learning experiences along the way.